semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 The 10-minute mark is about how much a developer can wait without getting too distracted.
 It's also adopted by one of the pioneers of continuous delivery, Jez Humble.
 He performs the following informal poll at conferences[^jez].

-First he asks his audience to raise their hands if they do continuous integration.
-Usually most of the audience raise their hands.
+First, he asks his audience to raise their hands if they do continuous integration.
+Usually, most of the audience raise their hands.

 He then asks them to keep their hands up if everyone on their team commits and pushes to the master branch at least daily.

 Over half the hands go down.
 He then asks them to keep their hands up if each such commit causes an automated build and test.
 Half the remaining hands are lowered.

-Finally he asks if, when the build fails, it’s usually back to green within ten minutes.
+Finally, he asks if, when the build fails, it’s usually back to green within ten minutes.

-With that last question only a few hands remain.
+With that last question, only a few hands remain.
 Those are the people who pass the informal CI certification test.

 There are a couple of tactics which you can employ to reduce CI build time: